What Is Addiction?

 An AA Lens: Honesty, Community, and Action

 AA’s gifts of honesty, accountability, and community are powerful medicines for healing addiction.
-Honesty brings clarity: seeing the truth of our experience without judgment.
-Community offers connection and belonging, reminding us we are not alone in our struggles; this interconnectedness can be understood as a form of “Higher Power” that transcends individual will.
+Honesty brings clarity by helping us see our experience more clearly, without adding extra judgment.
+Community offers connection and belonging, reminding us we are not alone in our struggles.
+For some, this sense of connection can feel like what AA calls a “Higher Power,” something larger than individual will.

 “Powerless” can be reframed as recognizing the strength and grip of the habit loop, not a personal defect.
 “Turning it over” means widening our circle of support, values, and spiritual connection.
 Tools like inventories, making amends, and daily practices help reduce secrecy and stress, interrupting the cycle that keeps addiction alive.

 Honesty, Open-Mindedness, and Willingness (HOW) form a foundational triad in the AA approach.
 Honesty allows us to see our situation clearly; open-mindedness helps us remain receptive to new ideas and perspectives; willingness empowers us to take action and make changes.
-Together, HOW creates a fertile ground for growth and transformation, supporting us as we move through the challenges of recovery.
+Together, these qualities support growth and change as we move through the challenges of recovery.

 A Neuroscience Lens: Dopamine and Survival Learning